isomerpages/nparks-gardening/_get-involved/Allotment Gardens.md

 			</details>
 			<details>
 				<summary>Can I just pay the fee for 1 year? </summary>
-				<p style="margin-top: 5px; margin-bottom: 25px">The allotment garden plot is leased on a 3-year basis.
-You will need to pay for 3 years at the start of your leasing period.</p>
+				<p style="margin-top: 5px; margin-bottom: 25px">The allotment garden plot is leased for a period of up to 3 years at a time, depending on the remaining lease period available at the allotment garden site.
+At the start of your lease period, you will need to pay the fee for the lease period stated in your Letter of Offer.</p>
 			</details>
 			<details>
-				<summary>Will I get a refund if I need to end the lease before the third year?</summary>
+				<summary>Will I get a refund if I need to end the end date of my lease period?</summary>
 				<p style="margin-top: 5px; margin-bottom: 25px">No refund will be given if you decide to terminate the Licence before the lease expires. </p>
 			</details>
 			<details>